 - Do not neglect training.
 Sometimes the best way to make teams more efficient is to educate them on using the tools and capabilities you already have.
 Educating and training your organization’s developers should be an essential part of the platform team’s job.

 What do you think?

 Are your developers still asking for milk to go with their cookies?
 Is the platform team a must-adopt approach for your organization?
 At UDig, we have worked with organizations at all levels of maturity.
 As a result, we know that there is always an opportunity to improve your software engineering capabilities, whether that comes through adopting a platform team approach or through simpler, more incremental investments.
-If you would like to discuss implementing a platform team or other ways to improve your organization’s software development capabilities, please reach out via the UDig website or LinkedIn; we would love to talk.
+If you would like to discuss implementing a platform team or other ways to improve your organization’s software development capabilities, please reach out via the UDig website; we would love to talk.